CLFlix/KuroBot/README.md

 pip install -r requirements.txt
 ```

-You will also need <a href="https://github.com/Piotrekol/StreamCompanion">StreamCompanion</a> in order for `!np` and `!nppp` to work.
+You will also need <a href="https://github.com/Piotrekol/StreamCompanion">StreamCompanion</a> in order for `?np` and `?nppp` to work.
 These features work by taking the data StreamCompanion processes and shows you on the locally hosted json.

 ## Account and Authorization